 Staggered board.
 In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering, our board of directors will be divided into three classes, class I, class II and class III, with each class serving staggered three-year terms.
-Upon the expiration of the term of a class of directors, directors in that class will be eliqible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
+Upon the expiration of the term of a class of directors, directors in that class will be eligible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
+The following persons have been designated to serve as directors in the following classes until the term specified below or until his earlier death, resignation or removal:

-- n Our Class I directors will be David P. Southwell and Devang V. Kantesaria, M.D.; - n Our Class II directors will be Isai Peimer, Martin Vogelbaum and Ittai Harel; and - n Our Class III directors will be Paul G. Howes and A.N.
-"Jerry" Karabelas, Ph.D.
+- n Our Class I directors will be David P. Southwell and Devang V. Kantesaria, M.D. (term expires on date of annual meeting of stockholders following the year ending December 31, 2014); - n Our Class II directors will be Isai Peimer, Martin Vogelbaum and Ittai Harel (term expires on date of annual meeting of stockholders following the year ending December 31, 2015); and - n Our Class III directors will be Paul G. Howes and A.N.
+"Jerry" Karabelas, Ph.D. (term expires on date of annual meeting of stockholders following the year ending December 31, 2016).